Gangesvara Siva Temple: Physical description

 On plan, the temple is pancharatha with square vimana and a frontal porch extending towards east.
 The vimana measures 3.35 square metres with the frontal porch measuring 0.25 metres.
 On elevation, the temple is in rekha order having usual bada, gandi and mastaka measuring 8.00 metres in height from khura to kalasa.
 The bada measuring 2.60 metres in height has fivefold vertical divisions namely plain pabhaga with five mouldings (0.66 metres), tala jangha (0.72 metres), bandhana two mouldings (0.40 metres), upara jangha (0.60 metres) and the baranda has a single moulding of 0.22 metres in height.
 The gandi above the baranda measuring 3.15 metres in height is distinguished by a central raha and a pair of anuratha and kanika pagas on either side of the raha which is a curvilinear spire devoid of ornamentation.
-The mastaka as usual in Orissan temples has components like beki, amlaka, khapuri and kalasa that measures 2.25 metres in height.
+The mastaka as usual in Orissan temples has components like beki, amlaka, khapuri and kalasa that measure 2.25 metres in height.